Abiodun Atoloye

 Biography

 Dr. Abiodun Atoloye is an Assistant Professor of Nutrition with a focus on inequities in food access and community food systems.
-She seeks to understand barriers that low-resource families, refugees, and immigrants face in accessing healthy, affordable, safe, nutritious and culturally acceptable food.
-She takes an explicitly contextual and spatial approach to identify residents’ needs, and measure exposures and outcomes including mapping, citizen science, and policy analyses.
-Her applied research identifies cross-sector actions including place-based and food systems interventions to improve healthy food access, nutrition- and health-related outcomes.
+She seeks to understand barriers that low-resource families, refugees, and immigrants face in accessing healthy, affordable, safe, nutritious, and culturally acceptable food.
+She takes an explicitly contextual and spatial approach to identify residents’ needs and measure exposures and outcomes, including mapping, citizen science, and policy analyses.
+Her applied research identifies cross-sector actions, including place-based and food systems interventions, to improve access to healthy food and nutrition- and health-related outcomes.
 She has a number of ongoing research projects that cut across nutrition, health, environment, and food systems from the perspective of people, policy, and global context.
-She is currently a co-PI on a USAID-funded international study on food safety and childhood malnutrition, a co-PI on a Summer Institutes in Computational Social Science- and Russell Sage Foundation-funded study among Black immigrants with PhDs, and a co-I on Nutrition & Obesity Policy Research & Evaluation Network (NOPREN) Coordinating center funded project on the promotion of racial equity among Food Policy Councils.
+She was a co-PI on a USAID-funded international study on food safety and childhood malnutrition, a Summer Institutes in Computational Social Science- and Russell Sage Foundation-funded study among Black immigrants with PhDs, and a co-I on Nutrition & Obesity Policy Research & Evaluation Network (NOPREN) Coordinating center funds for project on the promotion of racial equity among Food Policy Councils.
+She currently co-leads another USAID-funded international study on youth participation in school gardening.

-Dr. Atoloye also contributed to the development of the Food System Indicators database and its user guide as a member of the Food Policy Councils work group of NOPREN.
+Dr. Atoloye also contributed to the development of the Food System Indicators database and its user guide as a member of the Food Policy Council work group of NOPREN.

-Dr. Atoloye's Equity in Food Access lab is not currently recruiting graduate students.
-But undergraduate students with an interest in research are welcome.
+Dr. Atoloye's Inclusive Food Access lab is not currently recruiting graduate students.
+However, undergraduate students with an interest in research are welcome.